ddvk/rmapi/README.md

 This is a fork of https://github.com/juruen/rmapi
 The following points are different:
-- geta and mgeta for notebooks and pdf files using scripts (no native go implementation)
+- geta and mgeta supports notebooks and pdf files using python and bash scripts (no native go implementation)
 - mirror command which synchronizes cloud to local.
 WARNING: All local files that does not in the cloud are deleted!
+- zotero to sync all papers from zotero to your rm cloud

 You can interact with the different API end-points through a shell.
 However, you can also run commands non-interactively.
-This may come in handy to script certian workflows such as taking automatic backups or uploading documents programmatically.
+This may come in handy to script certain workflows such as taking automatic backups or uploading documents programatically.

 *Experimental*: Apart from the interactive shell, there's some work happing to access the documents through a FUSE system.
 You can read further at the bottom of this file.